TechLabs-Ruhr/clear-your-mind/README.md

 Our platform offers a simple and effective approach to help users gain a deeper understanding of their emotions and inner world, using methods such as journaling and mood tracking.
 Through these techniques, users can gain valuable insights into their thought patterns and emotions, and take positive steps towards improving their mental well-being in a short period of time.

 TechStack:
-React, Node.js, Python (data science)
+Font End: React, Node.js,
+Back End: Node.js, Express, MySQL
+Data Sience: Python

 For the style, we used the CSS framework react-bootstrap (Boostrap).
 The CSS framework "Mui" and fortawesome toolkit were also used sporadically.
 The icons were taken from Bootstrap, MUI, iconscout, iconsax, iconpark.